LioQing/eel/README.md

 template <int A, int B>
 struct Multiply<Int<A>, Int<B>> { using Eval = Int<A * B>; };

-// Following are the actualy translated cons example. template <typename X, typename XS>
+// Following are the actual translated cons example. template <typename X, typename XS>
 struct cons {
     // A printing function so that we can see the value.